Fermion (non)reheating with a quartic inflaton potential: Fermion production before fragmentation

 \section{Fermion production before fragmentation}

 In Section~\ref{sec:infosc}, we detailed the field content of our model and the corresponding dynamical equations to solve in order to determine the efficiency of reheating, assuming that the self-fragmentation of the inflaton has not occurred.
-In the present Section, we will focus on the computation of the fermion energy density in this regime, in order to determine under what conditions is reheating possible before inflaton fragmentation.
-To fully illustrate the role of short time-scale dynamics and quantum statistics, we will approach this analysis first from the Boltzmann perspective, to subsequently compare it to the full solution of the field equations in the Heisenberg picture.
+In the present Section, we will focus on the computation of the fermion energy density in this regime, in order to determine under what conditions is reheating possible before inflaton fragmentation, if at all.
+To fully illustrate the role of short time-scale dynamics and quantum statistics, we will approach this analysis first from the Boltzmann perspective.
+Subsequently, we compare it to the full solution of the field equations in the Heisenberg picture.
+With this, we aim to identify if and when the perturbative picture breaks down.